natberr/Project_Three/README.md

 VG Corp. have moved into the Video Game industry and want a predictive model to understand what video games to produce.

-To assist VG Corp. in making the right decisions I intended to determine what certain varibales have on sale prices:
+To assist VG Corp. in making the right decisions I intended to determine what certain varibales have on Global Sales:
 1. Platform
 2. Genre
 3. Publisher
-4. Critic/User Score

 ### The Data